n1kito/Philosophers/README.md

 - [x] Parsing of the arguments
 - [ ] Initialize threads and print messages.
 - [ ] Think about how to check if a philo has died.
+- [ ] Create a monitoring thread that checks if one of them died and then stops the simulation ?
+Is that cheating ?

 # Process for this project